What is cyberstalking?

 As your cellphone may be providing the cyberstalker with your location, disable the geolocation settings on your device.
 If you are concerned that the stalker may try to learn your address through your letters or packages, use a post box address or office address to keep things private.

 To keep your digital footprint just a bit cleaner, create a separate email address for your social media accounts so that, if it falls into the wrong hands, the rest of your personal data won’t be compromised.
+Too late for that?
+Read this post on deleting your digital footprint to get a better idea of what to do.

 Finally, check the web for your personal details.
 If you find things on third-party websites that you would prefer to have removed, submit a removal request.
 Also, consider removing yourself from data broker and people search sites, to make your private information less accessible.